Empower Your Practice

 • Record what you observe during the session.
 This might include the client's appearance, behaviour, and any notable physical signs.

-• Document significant quotes or statements made by the client.
-These should be verbatim to capture the client's perspective accurately.
+• Document significant quotes or statements the client reported.
+These should be verbatim to capture the client's response accurately.

 • Note the time, date, and setting of the session.
 Include any other relevant details, such as the client's participation or engagement level.